peetw/foundation_postgres/sql_tuning.md

 * Find possible performance issue
 * Reduce total execution time
 * Reduce the resource usage of a query
-* Determine the most efficient execution plan (optimiser hints, etc.)
+* Determine the most efficient execution plan (optimizer hints, etc.)
 * Balance/parallelise the workload

-SQL tuning steps (no fixed order):
+SQL tuning steps:

-1. Identify slow queries.
+1. Identify slow queries
-2. Review the query execution plan.
+2. Review the query execution plan
-3. Optimiser statistics and behaviour.
+3. Optimizer statistics and behaviour
-4. Restructure SQL statements.
+4. Restructure SQL statements
-5. Add/remove indexes.
+5. Add/remove indexes
-6. Review final execution plan.
+6. Review final execution plan

 # Identify slow queries

-``log_min_duration_statement`` parameter can be used to track long running SQL.
-PEM's Log Manager Wizard can configure log min duration statements, also has the Server Log Analysis Dashboard, Log Analysis Expert Wizard and SQL Profiler (to find, troubleshoot and optimise slow SQL queries). ``log_min_duration_statement`` is set in postgres.conf, and all queries that take longer that the defined number of milliseconds will be logged.
+``log_min_duration_statement`` parameter can be used to track long running SQL. ``log_min_duration_statement`` is set in postgres.conf, and all queries that take longer that the defined number of milliseconds will be logged to the error log along with their duration.

 # Review the query execution plan

 An execution plan shows the steps necessary to execute a SQL statement.
 Planner is responsible for generating the plan.
 The Optimizer determines the most efficient plan.
-Cost estimates rely on accurate table statistics, gathered with ANALYZE (plus other parameters).
-The EXPLAIN command is used to view a query plan, while ANALYZE will execute the query also and display some statistics about the execution.
+Cost estimates rely on accurate table statistics, gathered with ``ANALYZE`` (plus other parameters).
+The ``EXPLAIN`` command is used to view a query plan, while ``ANALYZE`` will execute the query also and display some statistics about the execution.
 Syntax:

     EXPLAIN [ANALYZE] <SQL statement>;

+Numbers quoted by ``EXPLAIN``:

+* Estimated start-up cost
+* Estimated total cost
+* Estimated number of rows to be returned
+* Estimated average width (in bytes) of each row

 Plan components:

 * Cardinality (row estimates)
 * Access method (sequential or index)
-* Join method (hash, nested loop, etc.
+* Join method (hash, nested loop, merge, etc.)
 * Join type & order
 * Sort and aggregates